shakked/Command-for-Instagram/Terms of User.md

 Your use of the Application is at your sole risk.
 The Application is provided on an "AS IS" and "AS AVAILABLE" basis.
 The Application is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.

-Analytics for Instagram its subsidiaries, affiliates, and its licensors do not warrant that a) the Application will function uninterrupted, secure or available at any particular time or location; b) any errors or defects will be corrected; c) the Application is free of viruses or other harmful components; or d) the results of using the Application will meet your requirements.
+Command for Instagram its subsidiaries, affiliates, and its licensors do not warrant that a) the Application will function uninterrupted, secure or available at any particular time or location; b) any errors or defects will be corrected; c) the Application is free of viruses or other harmful components; or d) the results of using the Application will meet your requirements.

 Exclusions